Mindframing: the complete curriculum

 2. Key mindframes

-Central to mindframing are three key mindframes which you need to master in order to implement mindful productivity principles.
+Central to mindframing are three key mindframes which you need to master:

 • Metacognition.
 Then, read this one to learn about the tools and methods you can use to “think about thinking”, the second major mindframe you need to master.
 You will learn how to regulate your metacognition through planning, monitoring, and evaluating your creative and intellectual work.